ilmente/mnTouch/README.md

 ## Usage
 Nothing simpler.
-Include this directive in your project and add it to the dependencies of your module.
+This directive's module is 'ng', the main one, so you don't need to add any particular dependency to your module.

-	var module = angular.module('yourModule', ['mnTouch']);
+	var module = angular.module('yourModule', []);

 ### Tap